LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the RAJA implementation of the example computation, we use two ``RAJA::Range Segment`` objects to define the row and column iteration spaces for the interior cells:
+For the RAJA implementation of the example computation, we use two ``RAJA::RangeSegment`` objects to define the row and column iteration spaces for the interior cells:

 .. literalinclude:: ../../../../examples/tut_offset-layout.cpp